 The most fascinating tourist places in Rome are sure to intoxicate you with the grandeur of the bygone era.
 Besides displaying captivating architectural genius, these attractions are centers for tourist activity and everyday hanging out.
 Know what each of them is best known for, figure out your must see list, and then plan your holiday to Italy accordingly!

 1. Colosseum – A classic amphitheatre with 80 doors

 Colosseum is one of the most popular and interesting places to visit in Rome.
-This vintage amphitheatre was raised by Emperor Vespasian of the Flavian dynasty in 72 AD and has the capacity to hold more than 50,000 spectators with more than 80 doorways.
-It is undeniable one of the best places to visit in Rome that was once famous for games, gladiatorial combats, and wild animal fights.
-Presently, a portion of the amphitheatre stands high for public; the rest had been demolished and destroyed by natural calamities and vandalism.
+This vintage amphitheater was raised by Emperor Vespasian of the Flavian dynasty in 72 AD and has the capacity to hold more than 50,000 spectators with more than 80 doorways.
+It is undeniably one of the best places to visit in Rome that was once famous for games, gladiatorial combats, and wild animal fights.
+Presently, a portion of the amphitheater stands high for the public; the rest had been demolished and destroyed by natural calamities and vandalism.

 Don’t miss: Museum, ancient structures and awesome view of Roman forum

 Charges: € 12, 00.
 Entry free for 17 years and under.

 2. Roman Forum – The centre of Roman heritage & history

 Forum Romanum or Roman Forum is one of the most iconic tourist places in Rome – considered as a centre of ancient Roman civilisation, culture, and ethos.
 This ancient hub is encircled by remnants of ancient government buildings.
 Majority of the structures, temples, and triumphal arches have been destroyed and very few like Curia Julia and the Temple of Antoninus and Faustina still remain as they were converted to churches.